 Note: this may or may not trigger the removal of the UCC filing from your business credit reports.
 Dun & Bradstreet, for example, will not remove a closed UCC filing until receiving a request from a customer or until the lien has been inactive for 11 years — whichever occurs first.
 You should always verify.

-Visit your secretary of state’s office.
+2. Visit your secretary of state’s office

 If your lender fails to file a UCC-3 form after you satisfy a debt, another option you may consider is making the request yourself.
 To do so you will generally need to make a trip in person down to your secretary of state’s office.
 Once there, you will be able to swear under oath that you’ve satisfied the debt in full and wish to request for the UCC-1 filing to be removed.

 It’s a smart idea to keep tabs on your three major business credit reports and scores from Dun & Bradstreet, Experian, and Equifax.
 If you discover an outdated UCC filing on your credit reports which has already been released, you can dispute the mistake and ask the business credit reporting agencies to remove it from your reports.
+Keep in mind, however, there is no federal law requiring they do so.

 Changes to your business credit reports and your state’s public records take time.
 If you plan to apply for new business financing soon, it’s wise to make sure you’re well-prepared for the loan application in advance.